jus-schl/NLP-Search/README.md

 user, password, port and databasename should be changed according to your local info, but the port is by default 5432.

-After the table is created, the data can be added to the database by running the create_db.py file.
+After the table is created, the data can be added to the database by running the create_db.py file to add songs to the database and running database_emotions.py to add the song's emotions to the database.